Postpartum Pelvic Floor Therapy in San Diego

 A Practice Built for Postpartum Women

-Concierge home visits throughout North County.
+Throughout North County.
 No loading up the car with the baby.
 No driving across town.

 After my first baby, I couldn't run, jump, or sneeze without leaking.
 My OB said "just do kegels."
 That didn't work.
 That's why I do this work.

-Minute Sessions
+Minute sessions

-Most clinics give you 30 to 45 minutes.
 Every minute of your session is dedicated to you.

 I see women who are 3 months postpartum and women who are 10 years out.
 Your body can still heal.